 Has your child experienced birth asphyxia, or received a diagnosis of hypoxic-ischemic encephalopathy (HIE)?
-Many parents aren’t aware that these issues are often a consequence of medical malpractice.
-An HIE diagnosis creates many questions for parents.
-Here, we provide a broad overview of birth asphyxia and HIE, so that parents and loved ones can better understand what may have happened and explore their options.
+An HIE diagnosis creates many questions for parents and many aren’t aware that these issues are often a consequence of medical malpractice.
+Here, we provide a broad overview of HIE, so that parents and loved ones can better understand what may have happened and explore their options.

-“Birth asphyxia” describes oxygen deprivation during or near the time of birth.
-Consequently, “HIE” is a type of brain damage caused by an insufficient flow of oxygenated blood to the brain.
-HIE has been estimated to occur in about 1.5 per 1,000 live births, and it is the cause for 23% of neonatal deaths worldwide (1).
-Survivors of HIE may later develop permanent conditions such as cerebral palsy (CP), epilepsy, or intellectual disabilities (2).
+HIE is a type of brain injury caused by an insufficient flow of oxygenated blood to the brain.
+HIE has been estimated to occur in about 1.5 per 1,000 live births, and it is the cause for 23% of neonatal deaths worldwide.
+Survivors of HIE may later develop permanent conditions such as cerebral palsy (CP), epilepsy, and developmental and intellectual disabilities.

 In many cases, birth asphyxia and HIE can be attributed to medical malpractice during pregnancy, labor and delivery, or the neonatal period.

-Medical complications and errors that can cause HIE include, but are not limited to, the following (3):
+Medical complications and errors that can cause HIE include, but are not limited to: